Return From Battle

 Karishma Koodie ‘28

-Growing up as the only girl in my family, I constantly felt an unspoken comparison with my boy cousins.
+Growing up as the only girl in my family, I constantly felt an unspoken comparison to my boy cousins.
 Over time, I began to view those dynamics as a strategic game, much like chess, and that realization inspired this piece.
-I chose to depict my hand holding the queen because my middle name, Rani, means "queen", symbolizing both identity and strength.
+I chose to depict my hand holding the queen because my middle name, Rani, means "queen,’ which symbolizes both identity and strength.
 Rather than knocking down the king, I chose a pawn simply because I didn't want the game to end, as the tension and quiet competition are ongoing.
 To emphasize the surrealist style, I contrasted my realistic hand adorned with Indian-inspired jewelry with illustrated, black-and-white chess pieces.